Protect your iPhone against online threats with Avast One

 Eventually, and unfortunately for the rest of us, hackers soon realized that worms could be used as delivery mechanisms for additional malware.
 In these cases, the extra code borne by the worm is known as its “payload.”
 One common strategy equips worms with a payload that opens a “backdoor” onto infected machines, allowing a cybercriminal to return later to take control of the system.
 Other payloads can harvest sensitive personal data, install ransomware, or turn target machines into “zombies” for use in botnet attacks.

-Avast Free Antivirus will detect and block computer worms — and other malware as well — before they have a chance to infect your machine.
+Avast One will detect and block computer worms — and other malware as well — before they have a chance to infect your machine.
 Keep your PC safe from sneaky threats like worms with a top-tier cybersecurity solution that’s 100% free.

 Some of the most destructive malware strains have been computer worms.
 Let’s take a look at several of the most infamous computer worm examples: